system76/docs/content/hardware-failure.md

 journalctl -f -u rasdaemon
 ```

 If there is no log or the log is empty, then the crash isn't related to a hardware failure.
 The log will stay empty until a MCE happens.
-Take a look for "uncorrected" errors, as most "corrected" errors can be ignored.
-If there are a consistent number of "uncorrected" errors, the hardware should be examined.
+If you have ECC RAM, take a look for "uncorrected" errors, as most "corrected" errors can be ignored.
+If there are a consistent number of "corrected" errors, the hardware should be examined.

 ## Won't Power On